Quitch/GW-AI-Overhaul/README.md

 ## Difficulty

 Each difficulty describes the enemy AI behaviour and handicaps; Sub Commanders are not impacted by difficulty.
 At any difficulty level you can choose to enable Easier Start which provides you with more neutral planets with free tech.

-### Casual

-- Large eco penalty
-- Eco slowly increases over distance
-- Poor micro
-- Doesn't pick on the weakest link
-- Poor scouting
-- Commander doesn't react to danger
-- Additional Commanders appear very late in galaxy
-- Poor expansion

-### Bronze

-- Small eco penalty
-- Eco slowly increases over distance
-- OK micro
-- Doesn't pick on the weakest link
-- Good scouting
-- Commander reacts to danger
-- Additional Commanders appear late in galaxy
-- Poor expansion

-### Copper

-- Tiny eco penalty
-- Eco increases over distance
-- Good micro
-- Picks on the weakest link
-- Good scouting
-- Commander reacts to danger
-- Additional Commanders appear late in galaxy
-- Good expansion

-### Silver

-- Tiny eco penalty
-- Eco increases over distance
-- Good micro
-- Picks on the weakest link
-- Good scouting
-- Commander reacts to danger
-- Additional Commanders appear early in galaxy
-- Good expansion

-### Gold

-- No starting eco handicap
-- Eco quickly increases over distance
-- Good micro
-- Picks on the weakest link
-- Good scouting
-- Commander reacts to danger
-- Additional Commanders appear almost immediately
-- Good expansion

-### Platinum

-- Small eco bonus
-- Eco rapidly increases over distance
-- Good micro
-- Picks on the weakest link
-- Good scouting
-- Commander reacts to danger
-- Additional commanders are guaranteed
-- Good expansion

-### Uber

-- Massive eco bonus
-- Eco remains the same throughout the campaign
-- Good micro
-- Picks on the weakest link
-- Good scouting
-- Commander reacts to danger
-- Additional commanders are guaranteed
-- Good expansion

-### Custom

-- Adjust all the settings to suit your desired challenge
-- Remembers the settings from the last difficulty level selected
+**Casual**: for when you've completed the tutorial and are new to the game.

+**Iron**: for when you've played an RTS before and have an idea of what you're doing.

+**Bronze**: for when you've some PA experience under your belt.

+**Silver**: for when you're ready for the AI to start really pushing back.

+**Gold**: for when AI skirmish at the top difficulty level is too easy.

+**Platinum**: for when one enemy Commander is no longer a worthy challenge.

+**Diamond**: for when your loadouts become too powerful.

+**Uber**: for when you're a Galactic War master ready for the ultimate challenge.

 ## Planetary Intelligence